battre/autocomplete-attribute-explainer/README.md

 We propose that the `autofill` attribute follows a similar strategy as ISO 19160:

-A **core model** offers a modelling framework for addresses which is complemented by **country-specific profiles** which explain how to apply the model for specific countries.
+A **core model** offers a modeling framework for addresses which is complemented by **country-specific profiles** which explain how to apply the model for specific countries.